AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Introduction

 \section{Introduction}

-\IEEEPARstart{B}{enefiting} from the increasingly diverse observational methods available for spatio-temporal scenes, geographic objects can be described using various spatio-temporal modalities, such as RGB, infrared, SAR, multispectral, graph, and spatio-temporal trajectory data.
+\IEEEPARstart{B}{enefiting} from the increasingly diverse observational methods available for spatio-temporal scenes, geographic objects can be described by various spatio-temporal modalities, such as RGB, SAR, multispectral, graph, point cloud and trajectory data \cite{he2023STGC-GNNs,luo2024lsttn,li2024}.
 Each modality provides unique information about different aspects of the geographic object.
 Analogous to the human process of perceiving and understanding the world through multiple modalities, such as vision, hearing, and touch, joint interpretation of multimodal data is an inherent requirement for intelligent models to achieve cognition of geographic objects.

 However, due to the inherent differences in the mechanisms of each modality, various modalities are often highly heterogeneous in both structure and semantics.
 For example, in terms of structure, a table is composed of rows and columns.
 Point clouds are represented by three-dimensional coordinates along with various feature values.
 A text is composed of sequences of words.
 In terms of semantics, RGB imagery reflects the electromagnetic characteristics of visible light bands emitted and reflected by geographic objects, whereas SAR imagery reflects the electromagnetic characteristics of microwaves emitted actively by radar for scattering from geographic objects.